illusion0001/orbisunjailed/cheats.md

  * **This does not mean tweaks for online multiplayer games, rather online method of achieving these cheats.**
  * Jailbreak your PS4 using GoldHEN.
  * For the game you want cheats take note of the game version.
 You can see the version by hitting Options button from the controller, then selecting Information.
  * Launch the game.
-After it completely loads, hit the PS button on your controller and **KEEP IT RUNNING/DO NOT CLOSE APPLICATION**
+After it completely loads, hit the PS button on your controller to go the homescreen and **KEEP IT RUNNING/DO NOT CLOSE APPLICATION**
  * Open Internet Browser, then navigate to the following website (on your PS4): http://ps4trainer.com/Trainer/
  * Select Trainer if it doesn't already load the trainer portion of the site.
  * Input your PS4's IP Address.
 To find out your PS4’s IP Address navigate to Settings > Network > View Connection Status.